CTA Banner CTA Banner

 Standard e-Invoice

-A detailed electronic invoice typically used for Business-to-Business (B2B) transactions.
-It includes critical information like the buyer’s TRN, itemized VAT amounts, and extensive line details for audit and record purposes.
+A detailed electronic invoice is typically used for Business-to-Business (B2B) transactions.
+It includes critical information such as the buyer’s TRN, itemised VAT amounts, and detailed line information for audit and record-keeping purposes.

 Simplified e-Invoice